PG1003/observer/README.md

 * Objects can inherit from ```pg::observer_owner```.
 * Connecting member functions to a subject.
 * Connecting lambdas to a subject.
-* Connecting observer functions that accepts _fewer_ arguments than the subject's notify passes on.
+* Connecting observer functions that accepts _less_ arguments than the subject's notify passes on.

 ``` c++
 struct bar : public pg::observer_owner